pytorch/ao/README.md

 ## Sharp edges

 1. While these techniques are designed to improve model performance, in some cases the opposite can occur.
 This is because quantization adds additional overhead to the model that is hopefully made up for by faster matmuls (dynamic quantization) or loading weights faster (weight-only quantization).
 If your matmuls are small enough or your non-quantized perf isn't bottlenecked by weight load time, these techniques may reduce performance.
-2. Use the PyTorch nightlies so you can leverage [tensor subclasses](https://pytorch.org/docs/stable/notes/extending.html#subclassing-torch-tensor).
-By taking a linear op/module and replacing the original weight with a q-tensor subclass, we're able to convert it into a quantized version of the op.
-Upon replacement, these q-tensor subclasses quantize the original weight and override the dispatch for linear ops to instead use the subclass' _quantized_op method.
-This tensor subclass method of quantization is preferred over older module swap based methods because it doesn't modify the graph and is generally more composable and flexible.
+2. Use the PyTorch nightlies so you can leverage [tensor subclasses](https://pytorch.org/docs/stable/notes/extending.html#subclassing-torch-tensor) which is preferred over older module swap based methods because it doesn't modify the graph and is generally more composable and flexible.

 ## License